Dining up north: Pequot to Crosslake

 On the south end of Crosslake the steady Kathy and colorful Teddy hold forth at the Cedar Chest (218-692-2657).
 This homey spot features ribs, burgers, broaster chicken and views of Big Pine Lake, all served with interesting conversation that may or may not be based on facts.

-Maucieri’s Italian Bistro and Deli (218-692-4800), rising out of a farm field on the south side of Crosslake, is another of our Best Bets.
+Maucieri’s Italian Bistro and Deli (218-692-4800), rising out of a farm field on the south side of Crosslake, is another of our favorites.
 Tony Maucieri has been in the restaurant business all his life, first in Chicago and now in Crosslake, with his daughter Dawn at his side.

 Their previous endeavors have been compromises to the demands of the supper-club gods, but the new Maucieri’s is full-blooded Chi-talian.